Dyrcona/emacs-lisp/README.md

 only set up the work environment on 3 different systems but also provide commands and skeletons to automate the drudgery of working with certain kinds of programs.
-They were recently spiffed up and paired down for sharing with the public.
+They were recently spiffed up and pared down for sharing with the public.

 Perhaps you'll find some inspiration for improving your GNU Emacs experience and automating some of your routine chores?